This article on how many countries are there in the world was last updated in May 2022.

 The only non-self-governing territory in this list to belong to the US, the US Virgin Islands, were acquired by the US government from Denmark in 1917 to be used as strategic naval bases and were originally ruled by Naval government.

 Today, its inhabitants are US citizens, and the islands are an unincorporated US territory like Guam or Puerto Rico, with its own government but without voting rights in the US elections.
+You can use this guide to find plenty of beautiful places for your accommodations at St John, one of the three main islands.

 American Samoa has the same political status as The US Virgin Islands or Guam and it became a part of the US because of the country’s strategic naval interest in the area.
 As an unincorporated US territory since 1951, American Samoans have a US passport but not the right to vote.